 Aidan Patrick Augustine Lavelle

 Born 1979, from a young age Aidan was taught piano by his Grandmother Dorothy.
 This early introduction to music continued through his school years where he completed a Degree in Commercial Music at Westminster University.
-During his final year at University Aidan was signed to Parlophone Records and contributed a remixed the Gorillaz Film Music in 2002.
+During his final year at University Aidan was signed to Parlophone Records and remixed the Gorillaz Film Music in 2002.
 He would next remix UNKLE’s Eye For An Eye in 2003 before joining UNKLE and contributing to four of their albums, several remixes, advertising, and film soundtracks, including the end titles for X Files — I Want To Believe.